Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 However, although they did enjoy it, they confessed that there were times they were a bit bored on the ship.
 They would have liked more action at the pool during the day.
 The evening entertainment was a bit sleepy.
 Plus, the ship was a bit older and they prefer more modern accommodations.

-Experienced cruisers know that every cruise line and cruise ship has it’s own “personality”.
-There are different things to do on board, different styles of entertainment, different decor and even a different vibe.
+Experienced cruisers know that every cruise line and cruise ship has it’s own personality and vibe.
+There are different things to do on board, from activities to entertainment and one size does not fit all!

-For this reason, you’ll need to do a little bit of research or get some advice to help you choose the perfect cruise, for you!
+For this reason, you’ll need to do a little bit of research or get some advice to help you choose the perfect cruise.
 If you like more action, you might not be happy with a cruise ship that’s more sedate.
 Likewise, if you want to relax, you don’t want a party ship.

 Be cautious when choosing a cruise, and don’t book based on price alone.

-2. Flying in on the same day as your cruise
+2. Flying in on the Same Day as the Cruise

-Another common mistake people make when going on a cruise is flying in on the same day as the cruise.
+Another common mistake first time cruisers make is flying in on the same day as the cruise.
 However, with possible flight delays and weather issues, it’s never a good idea to arrive with only a few hours to spare before embarkation.

 Sadly, it’s more common than you think for people miss their cruise ship, because their flight hasn’t arrived on time.
 Avoid this mistake and plan to arrive at least one day before your cruise vacation.
 You’ll have peace of mind and will start your cruise without any stress or worry.